What to Wear In Sedona: A Complete Packing Guide

 Wide-brimmed Sun Hat or Baseball Cap

-Throwing this packable wide-brim sun hat or this ball cap into your Sedona packing is a brilliant idea—they’ll shield you against the desert sun, keeping you cool and shaded during your outdoor adventures.
+Throwing this packable wide-brim sun hat or this ball cap into your Sedona pack is a good idea—they’ll shield you against the desert sun, keeping you cool and shaded.
 Plus, they’re my favorites because they allow me to pull my hair up, keeping it from sticking to my neck.

 Beanie or Warm Hat